 - 1 Tbsp flax or hemp seeds (for added nutrition)

 - Dairy-free chocolate sauce (for drizzling inside glass)

 - Coconut whipped cream (for topping)

 - Add all ingredients except almond milk to the blender.
 Add in almond milk 1/2 cup at a time, adding only enough to allow the ingredients to blend together.
 Add more for a thinner shake and less for a thicker shake.

 - Taste and adjust flavors, adding more banana or dates for sweetness, cacao for chocolate flavor, and peanut butter for saltiness.
 Optional: Add a handful of ice for extra thickness.

-- Serves 1 generously.
+- Serves 1 generously (as original recipe is written).
 Best when fresh, though leftovers will keep covered in the fridge for up to 24 hours.
 You could even freeze this into popsicles!